tiagodusilva/SOPE-proj1/README.md

 The needed information, wether due to subdirectory size or prints, is passed from the subdirectory process' pipe (masked as `stdout`) to their parent, and so on, until it reaches the original process, which finally prints the information, formatted, to the "real" `stdout`.

 To handle the various reading ends of the childs' pipes, we used and improved upon Tiago's queue implementation developed for LCOM's final project.
 The pipes are taken from the queue to try to read data and then pushed back into it if there's still more data to come (our code guarantees that every pipe sends/receives at least one message, the last one having the bool `sub_dir` set to true).

+### Log file's instant timestamp

+As we needed to keep track of the time since the original process was launched, we had to keep track of the initial instance.
+The original process creates a temporary file (in the `/tmp/` folder) with the time struct written in it.
+All other childs access said file only once to read the initial instant's struct and use it to calculate the time passed since the start of the program.

+Upon the conclusion of the original process, the temporary file is deleted.